William Still

-William Still (October 7, 1821 – July 14, 1902) was an African-American abolitionist based in Philadelphia, Pennsylvania.
-He was a conductor on the Underground Railroad and was responsible for helping 650 freedom seekers make their way to Canada.
+William Still (October 7, 1819 – July 14, 1902) was an African-American abolitionist based in Philadelphia, Pennsylvania.
+He was a conductor of the Underground Railroad and was responsible for aiding and assisting at least 649 slaves to freedom.
 Still was also a businessman, writer, historian and civil rights activist.
 Before the American Civil War, Still was chairman of the Vigilance Committee of the Pennsylvania Anti-Slavery Society, named the Vigilant Association of Philadelphia.
 He directly aided fugitive slaves and also kept records of the people served in order to help families reunite.

 After the war, Still continued as a prominent businessman, a coal merchant, and philanthropist.
-He used his meticulous records to write an account of the underground system and the experiences of many refugslaves, entitled The Underground Railroad Records (1872).
+He used his meticulous records to write an account of the underground system and the experiences of many escaped slaves, entitled The Underground Railroad Records (1872).

 Household

-William Still was born in Shamong Township, Burlington County, New Jersey, to Sidney (later renamed Charity) and Levin Still (change their last name from Steel to Still), both former slaves.
+William Still was born in Shamong Township, Burlington County, New Jersey, to former slaves Charity (formerly named Sidney) and Levin Still.
 He was the youngest of eighteen children.
 His parents had migrated separately to New Jersey.
-First, his father bought his freedom in 1798 from his master in Caroline County, Maryland, on the Eastern Shore and moved north to New Jersey.
-Steel was Levin surname in 1798.
-Levin stayed around in Maryland until 1805 in order to keep close watch on his wife and children.
-When arriving in Evesham Township there they became friends with Still families and assumed the last name in order to hide that Charity was fugitive.
+First, his father had bought his freedom in 1798 from his master in Caroline County, Maryland, on the Eastern Shore and moved north to New Jersey.
+Levin stayed around in Maryland until 1805 in order to keep watch on his wife and children.
+After arriving in Evesham Township, they became friends with families named “Still” and assumed the last name in order to hide Charity’s fugitive status.

 His mother, Charity, escaped twice from Maryland.
 The first time, she and four children were all recaptured and returned to slavery.
 A few months later, Charity escaped again, taking only her two younger daughters with her, and reached her husband in New Jersey.
 Following her escape, Charity and Levin had 14 more children, of whom William was the youngest.
 Though these children were born in the free state of New Jersey, under Maryland and federal slave law, they were still legally slaves, as their mother was an escaped slave.
 According to New Jersey law, however, they were free.
 They settled in the Pine Barrens of New Jersey a small township named Shamong Township.